tadhgfendt/spatial_econometrics/README.md

 There are three notebooks that should be run in the following order:

 1. `props_to_shape` which simply converts lat lon points to a shapefile
-2. `osm` which calls collects data from the open street maps api about area amenities that might be important
+2. `osm` which collects data from the open street maps api about area amenities that might be important
 > <http://wiki.openstreetmap.org/wiki/Overpass_API>

 > <https://taginfo.openstreetmap.org/>